Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 Y = 5 5 5 5
 ```
 Awesome!
 We used most of the information from this guide to reproduce useful numpy functionality!
+With the added benefit that our implementation is parallel and works on distributed data!
 Now let's tackle the very similar challenge of expansion indexing.

 <a id="ex19"></a>